src47/multibax-sklearn/README.md

-# Targeted materials discovery using Bayesian Algorithm Execution (sklearn-bax)
+# Targeted materials discovery using Bayesian Algorithm Execution

 This repository implements various Bayesian Algorithm Execution acquisition strategies for precise, targeted chemical and materials discovery.
 Users state their experimental goal via a simple algorithm which is then automatically converted into goal-aligned, intelligent data acquisition strategies.
 This framework applies to multi-property measurements and goes beyond the capabilities of traditional multi-objective bayesian optimization strategies which specifically target Pareto front estimation.